EbraamEdwar/java/Project_Description.md

 4. Abd-Elrahman El-Drawy

 # Description:
+The Main Page of the project "Home" --> http://localhost:8080/home

 We used smile to clean the "Wuzzuf" dataset and make some data analysis and data visualization on it and get :

 - Most Companies --> http://localhost:8080/mostcompanies